 Providing the right to education is an obligation of governments and requires that they translate their international commitments into national legislation.
-UNESCO has initiated activities aiming at providing advisory services to Member States in the process of constitutional reforms as well as modernizing/developing national legislation in the field.
+UNESCO has initiated activities aiming at providing advisory services to Member States.
+The Organization has provided technical assistance to countries including Afghanistan, Cambodia, Indonesia, Kenya, Lithuania, Moldova and Nigeria.

 The National Conference on Education in Nairobi in November 2003 initiated the democratic process of implementing reforms in education and training starting with a thorough review of policy experience and strategic considerations.
 The Conference underlined the need for a comprehensive revision of existing laws to achieve the right to basic education for all.

 UNESCO participated in the conference and provided expert advice, underlining the importance of its standard-setting instruments.
 Special emphasis was placed on the fundamental principle of equality in education opportunities and the core obligation of the Government to provide free primary education.